You want to write a bestseller. Just admit it.

 There is no formula.

-If there was, writing a bestseller would be a piece of cake.
+If there was, everybody would write one.
 But wait!
-Don’t click away, disappointed with yet another useless article on bestsellers.
-There is one unfair advantage that bestselling authors have over others according to bestselling author Ted Dekker.
+Don’t click away, disappointed with yet another useless article.
+There is one unfair advantage that bestselling authors have over others.
+And there is an unfair advantage over other writers I will give you right now on how to write a bestseller.

 How to write a bestseller by answering one question